Last updated on April 7th, 2019 at 06:01 pm

 Insightly, Zoho, Salesforce Price Comparison

 Insightly and Zoho both start at $12/user per month.
-However, to access the advanced tools that are its definite advantage, Zoho requires the $20/month edition.
+However, to access the advanced tools that are its definite advantage, Zoho requires additional $20/month .

 With similar prices, the tradeoff between Insightly Vs. Zoho s is ease of use vs. customizability.